-Our Visitor Centre at Coombe Park is just five minutes away from Totnes and is open to the public from the Easter Weekend to November 1st.
+Our Visitor Centre at Coombe Park is just five minutes away from Totnes.
+Coombe Park is currently closed for refurbishment.
+For more information please head to our Visitor Centre Page.

 At the Visitor Centre you’ll find our adoption horses as well as many ready to be rehomed.
 We also hold a number of events at Coombe Park, including our Unaffiliated Show Jumping Series (see picture below), Family Horse and Dog Show and Midsummer Ride, and we rent the arena to local groups where possible.
 If you are able to help us at any of these events please register your interest here.